The output set is a critical part of your Tessitura list import because it provides all the data for your list import.

 Please run the following query against your impresario database: exec dbo.WP_TMS_GET_QUERY -1.
 Confirm that it returns all of the expected output sets.

 Tessitura output sets that return multiple rows per subscriber won't successfully import into WordFly.
-Any output set element that has a * returns multiple rows and cannot be used.
+Any output set element that has are flagged return multiple rows and cannot be used.
 This includes popular data such as performance date and performance name.

-Example of output set elements that return multiple rows (any elements with a *),
+In v14+ Tessitura, output set elements that return multiple rows have a ! next to the name,

 We know there might be occasions where this will come up.
 Let's look at what you can do as a workaround.